-So, how to promote gender equality at workplace?
+So, how to promote gender equality in the workplace?
 Below mentioned are few ways through which employers can achieve the same.

 - Altering Hiring Practices to increase diversity